JAlcocerT/JAlcocerT/content/blog/da-ml-calculus.md

   {{< card link="https://github.com/JAlcocerT/obfuscate" title="DIY Web eBook x Obfuscation ↗" icon="github" >}}
 {{< /cards >}}

-The good thing about helping others, is that you get new ideas.
+The good thing about helping others, is that you get new ideas:

 *From team knowledge to internal chatbot knowledge.*

 *Avoid silos.
 Build internal transparency and knowledge sharing.*

+> Placed together the idea draft at the [bot x KBs docs](https://jalcocert.github.io/JAlcocerT/docs/entrepreneur/bots/#bots-x-knowledge-base)

+> > If during next year ill get good enough at ads, this will definitely be sth to consider in the offering via PaaS